-Despite much discussion in the press about the new GCSEs, many schools, parents and students are still struggling to understand and address the increased demands and implications for students of the new GCSEs.
+Despite much discussion in the press about the new GCSEs, many schools, parents and students still struggle to understand and address the increased demands and implications for students of the new GCSEs.

 Whilst GCSE exam results have always been important, sixth form courses increasingly require good passes in English and Maths as a minimum requirement.
 Furthermore, the changes to AS/A Levels mean that Universities are placing far more emphasis on GCSE exam results when reviewing applications, with the result that the pressure to achieve good GCSE results is increasing.

-New numerical grading: For the first time since GCSEs were introduced, the traditional A*-G grade scale is being replaced by a new 9-1 scale – with the Government defining a grade 5 as a “strong pass”, which is slightly higher than a C in the current lettered grading system.
-Although a smaller number of students will receive the highest grade, Universities are being encouraged not to draw a distinction between an 8 and a 9 in the hope that high ability students are not adversely impacted due to exam technique issues such as speed checking for silly errors and spelling/ grammatical mistakes, which is now more important for a number of subjects.
+For the first time since GCSEs were introduced, the traditional A*-U grade scale has been replaced by a new 9-1 scale – with the Government defining a grade 5 as a “strong pass”, which is slightly higher than a C in the previous lettered GCSE grading system.
+Although a smaller number of students will receive the highest grade, Universities are being encouraged not to draw a distinction between an 8 and a 9 in the hope that high ability students are not adversely impacted due to exam technique issues such as speed checking for silly errors and spelling/grammatical mistakes, which is now more important for a number of subjects.
 Full details of the new grading system can be found here

 Some specific examples of the more significant changes are provided below:

 - Maths: The new GCSE features advanced algebra, statistics, ratio, probability and geometry.
 Exams will contain fewer single-step questions and more non-routine problems.
 There will also be greater emphasis on problem-solving and mathematical reasoning.

 - English: Not only are students expected to study a broader range of texts, skills relating to inference, deduction and fluent writing using evidence from the texts has become much more important.
 Furthermore, for English Language, the importance of good spelling, punctuation and grammar has increased to 20% and marks will also be awarded for a “greater range of writing skills”.